WP-Cassify/wp-cassify-develop/readme.txt

 = Features included =

 * (New Feature !)
+Synchronize Wordpress User metas with CAS User attributes
+* (New Feature !)
 Set conditionnal users roles
 * Tested with CAS Server version 4.1.4
 * Compatible with CAS Protocol version 2 and 3